3mdeb/conferences/yocto-update-strategies.md

   - next big problem may be how to deploy our update
 * Knowing each component that makes up a Yocto-based project makes it easier to perform upgrades
-  - it is important to understand the tasks that an embedded device is supposed to perform and make sure that after the upgrade it is still able to perform them
+  - it is crucial to understand the tasks that an embedded device is supposed to perform and make sure that after the upgrade, it is still able to perform them
-  - correctly prepared documentation, a set of tests and a working CI/CD pipeline significantly facilitates the validation of the correctness of the update performed
+  - correctly prepared documentation, a set of tests, and a working CI/CD pipeline significantly facilitates the validation of the correctness of the update performed
-* It is also important to determine the timing of the update
+* It is also essential to determine the timing of the update
   - worth using additional tools to control the state of your image and make decisions based on that (e.g. CVE checks)
-  - decision can be made on the basis of Yocto release cycle
+  - decision can be made based on Yocto release cycle

 ---
 # Contact us